-If you have counted on a vendor Web site to make a purchasing decision only to come away seething, you are not
+If you have counted on a vendor Web site to make a purchasing decision only to come away seething, you are not alone.

 Yet vendor Web sites still function by and large as old-school brochures, Forrester analyst Laura Ramos said.
 They tout the company's products and services rather than help the customer make a buying decision.